 This type of personalization works on a per-product basis instead of a per-user basis.
 But, because the recommended products are related, the customer will engage well with the offer.

 Look at how Amazon clubs products that are frequently purchased together as a bundle.
 Also, the site suggests the products that other customers usually buy after viewing this product.
 This is a great way to upsell other recommended products.

-Now that you have understood how ecommerce personalization works in real time, you have to think about how, where, and when you’re going to use personalization strategies for your business.
+Now that you have understood how eCommerce personalization works in real-time, you have to think about how, where, and when you’re going to use your business’s personalization strategies.

 Today’s customers are expecting personalized messages and content across all devices, platforms, and channels.
-If you aren’t offering personalization when your customers are expecting a tailored and engaging ecommerce experience, you’re losing your customer’s attention and your sales.
+If you aren’t offering personalization when your customers expect a tailored and engaging eCommerce experience, you’re losing your customer’s attention and sales.

 So, what personalization strategy are you going to try today?

-Masroor Ahmed is conversion optimization analyst at Invesp, a leading provider of conversion rate and landing page optimization solutions and Figpii an easy to use tool that offers everything you need to improve the conversion rate of your website.
+Masroor Ahmed is a conversion optimization analyst at Invesp, a leading provider of conversion rate and landing page optimization solutions, and Figpii, an easy-to-use tool that offers everything you need to improve your website’s conversion rate.